smitdesai1010/Encrypt.io/README.md

 # Encrypt.io
-To tackle the increasing cyber threats and data-breaches, Encrypt.io is a File-encryption application which can be used to safely encrypt-and-decrypt files
+To tackle the increasing cyber threats and data-breaches, Encrypt.io is a Windows file-encryption application which uses AES 128-bit encryption

 The application prompts the user to upload the file that has to encrypted and a passowrd.
 Based upon the password entered by the user, the application will generate multiple passcodes.